Ayurvedic Daily Routine Guide

 Next, incorporate light activity and mindfulness to energize your body and mind.
 To enhance relaxation, try pairing these with yoga and breathwork practices.

-- Meditation: Practice 5–10 minutes of deep breathing or quiet reflection to reduce stress and sharpen focus.
+• Meditation: Try 5–10 minutes of easy breathing or quiet sitting to steady your mind.

 Why Agni Is Key in Ayurvedic Cooking

-Eat your largest meal at midday when Agni peaks:
+Eat your largest meal at midday when Agni is traditionally considered strongest:

 Basic Kitchen Staples for Ayurvedic Cooking